 Why is this?
-Because our Creator’s original Intent was to create a physical world for the sole purpose of giving pleasure.
+Because our Creator’s original Intent was to manifest a physical world for the sole purpose of giving pleasure.
 To accomplish this it was necessary to imbue the creative substance, that ‘day’ LIGHT of which all creation is composed, with a will to receive pleasure from the Creator through all our senses.
-The result is all we are experiencing surrounding us.
+The result is all that we are experiencing surrounding us.
 All the architecture, inventions, designs, styles, arts, sciences, medicines, technologies, religions, philosophies, learning, achieving, playing, seeing, hearing, tasting, smelling and touching evolved to appease one or another sense of pleasure, never ending.

-Then, due to our compounded and confounded 'innocence', there is the flip side because we forgot the Creator, or never thought of Him in the first place, or down the line we simply stopped receiving the Light, which brings on a sort of special shame.
+But then, due to our compounded and confounded 'innocence', there is the flip side because we forgot the Creator, or never thought of Him in the first place, or down the line we simply stopped receiving the Light, which brings on a sort of special shame.
 So all the pain, anguish, sorrow, avarice, lust, slavery, crime, hate, prejudice, war, killing, maiming, destruction, drugs and pollution that is bringing us to the brink has evolved because of our greed for concupiscence gone awry.